j-d0g/chess_gpt_eval/docs/README_CSF3_Setup.md

 # CSF3 Setup Guide - University of Manchester

+**CSF3 cluster setup guide** for running chess model evaluation.
+For project overview and current workflows, see the [main README](../README.md).

 This guide covers how to get started with the CSF3 (Computational Shared Facility) system at the University of Manchester, specifically for GPU-accelerated machine learning projects.

 ## System Overview